 The audit committee meets at least five times yearly ahead of the board of directors’ consideration of quarterly and annual reports.

 The risk committee’s tasks are regulated in the Financial Institutions Act section 13-6(4) and the Financial Institutions Regulations section 13-2.
 The risk committee’s task is to ensure that risk and capital management support the group’s strategic development and goal attainment, and at the same time ensure financial stability and sound asset management.
 The risk committee shall ensure that the group’s management and control arrangements are appropriate to the risk level and volume of the business.

 The risk committee meets at least five times yearly.

-The board of directors has appointed a compensation committee that shall comprise at least three directors.
+The board of directors has appointed a compensation committee which shall comprise at least three directors.
+In addition to these three, the board of directors appoints one board representative for the employees who participates in the committee.
 The board chair is a permanent member of the committee and also chairs the committee.
 The committee members are appointed by the board of directors for a two-year term.